hewison-chris/agora-cl-docs/website/docs/prepare-for-merge.md

         <div class='input-container'><input id="cl-expected" type='checkbox'/><span class='done'></span></div>
         <div class='guidance-container'>
             <label for="cl-expected">Ensure that Agora-cl is running as expected</label>
-            <p>See <a href='./monitoring/checking-status'>Check node and validator status</a> to learn how to check the status of your execution node, beacon node, and validator node.</p>
+            <p>See <a href='./monitoring/checking-status'>Check node and validator status</a> to learn how to check the status of your execution node, Agora node, and validator node.</p>
         </div>
     </div>
 </div>